-The Hearing Loss Association of America (HLAA) is a not-for-profit, 501(c)(3) charitable organization that represents the interests of the 48 million (approximately 20%) of the population in the United States with hearing loss.
+The Hearing Loss Association of America (HLAA) is a not-for-profit, 501(c)(3) charitable organization that represents the interests of the 48 million people with hearing loss in the United States.
 HLAA encourages the solicitation and acceptance of gifts for purposes that will help HLAA achieve its mission.
 The following policies and guidelines govern acceptance of gifts to HLAA for the benefit of its operations, programs, and endowment.

 The mission of HLAA is to open the world of communication to people with hearing loss through information, education, support, and advocacy.

 The Hearing Loss Association of America solicits current and deferred gifts to support the growth and mission of HLAA.
 The purpose of these policies is to set forth guidelines for the acceptance of gifts in order to ensure that achieving the mission of HLAA is not compromised as a result of such gifts, to provide the underlying principles for soliciting gifts, and to identify situations for which Board of Trustees approval or further legal counsel is required prior to acceptance of a gift (see sections: IV.
 Acceptance of Gifts, and XIII.
 Endowment Fund Policies for prior Board of Trustees approval policies).

 These policies (and guidelines) govern the acceptance of gifts by HLAA and provide guidance to prospective donors and their advisors when making gifts to HLAA.
 The provisions of these policies shall apply to all gifts received by HLAA for all of its programs.